Local 2-separators: Properties of local 2-separators

 Let $a_1'$ be the slice of the vertex $a_1$ for the same component as the slice $b_2'$ of $a_2$.
 So the distance from $a_1'$ to $b_2'$ is at most $r/2$.
 So the distance between the distinct slices $a_1'$ and $b_1'$ of $a_1$ is at most $r$.
 This is a contradiction to \autoref{cut_far}.
 Hence there is at most one torso edge incident with vertices of $\{b_1',b_2'\}$. \end{proof}

-Let $k'$ be the component of the punctured explorer-neighbourhood $\expl(b_1',b_2')-b_1'-b_2'$ in $G'$ that contains an endvertex of the contact for $e$.
+Let $k'$ be the component of the punctured explorer-neighbourhood $\expl(b_1',b_2')-b_1'-b_2'$ in $G'$ that contains an endvertex of the contact for $e$\footnote{This is well-defined as the contact for $e$ is an edge that has exactly one endvertex in $\{b_1',b_2'\}$, and the other endvertex defines the component $k'$ uniquely.}.
 Let $W$ be the set of edges of $G'$ with one endvertex in $\{b_1',b_2'\}$ and the other endvertex in $k'$.
-By \autoref{at_most_one_torso} by exchanging the roles of the edges $e$ and $f$ if necessary, we may assume, and we do assume, that no torso edge incident with a vertex of $\{b_1',b_2'\}$ has its other endvertex in the component $k'$.
+By \autoref{at_most_one_torso} and by exchanging the roles of the edges $e$ and $f$ if necessary, we may assume, and we do assume, that no edge on a torso path incident with a vertex of $\{b_1',b_2'\}$ has its other endvertex in the component $k'$.
 Hence the edge set $W$ is also an edge set of the graph $G$.
+By \autoref{unique_copy}, edges of $W$ have unique copies in $\expl(b_1,b_2)$.
+For simplicity we suppress a bijection between $W$ and its uniquely defined copy in $\expl(b_1,b_2)$.

 \begin{sublem} There is a path $Q$ from $b_1$ to $b_2$ contained in $\expl(b_1,b_2)$ that contains an even number of edges from $W$. \end{sublem}